 Flying Private Without Owning a Private Jet

-While I’ll get onto the nitty-gritty of fully purchasing and owning your own private jet in a bit, let’s look at this question from the angle of your average Joe and not Daddy Warbucks.
+While I’ll get onto the nitty-gritty of fully purchasing and owning your private jet, let’s look at this question from the angle of your average Joe and not Daddy Warbucks.
 Flying in a private jet is not just for the rich and famous anymore!

 Fractional ownership and private jet leasing are less pricey options than full ownership.
 You can fly privately even without partially owning or leasing a private jet.